jirkapok/GasPlanner/doc/roadmap.md

 * UI tweaks
   * Dive info: Add total deco, if any - sum of all stops where ceiling is not 0 m
   * Settings
-    * Change safety stop to dropdown (Never, Propose, Always) to be able disable automatic safety stop in simple mode
-    * Add option to define last stop/safety stop range
+    * Add option to define last stop/safety stop range (algorithm tests)
-* Events:
-  * Add time to the events warning/error messages
+* Update the documentation to latest state of the application
-  * Add narcotic depth exceeded warning event
-  * Add more events from algorithm: end of NDL, exceeded max. stop duration, safety stop
 * Add TRIMIX support and calculator
   * Add general option to enable/disable Nitrox or Trimix
   * Add option to define maximum narcotic depth